-- The construction of the main Yacht Club building to house Yacht Club facilities and patrol boat storage, a leasable community space, public toilets, a ground floor café, first floor restaurant and function room, and second floor safety lookout / navigation room.
+Along with the new two-storey clubhouse building, a new seawall structure, beach boardwalk, boat shed, boat storage yard and access ramp was constructed.
+The main building houses patrol boat storage, a leasable community space, public toilets, a ground floor café, first floor restaurant and function room, and second floor safety lookout / navigation room.

-The project involved immense coordination, liaison, management and communication with all stakeholders and authorities including, but not limited to, Council, Department of Environment and Primary Industry, South East Melbourne Water, power, gas, sewer, to gain all necessary permits and approvals.
-Environmental Management Systems were in place to protect the sensitive foreshore environment as well as adhering to the various requirements from federal, state and local government regulatory bodies requirements
+The project involved immense coordination, liaison, management and communication with all stakeholders and authorities to gain all necessary permits and approvals, with Environmental Management Systems in place to protect the sensitive foreshore environment as well as adhering to the various requirements from federal, state and local government regulatory body requirements.